-When the Commander is turned ON the torque converter will not disengage until the minimum set speed is reached.
-The Commander is easy to operate.
-Unlike other torque converter controllers, it offers variable lock-up speed control.
+When the Co-Pilot is turned ON the torque converter will not disengage until the minimum set speed is reached.
+Variable lock-up speed control is a feature unique to the Co-Pilot.
 The adjustable control panel allows the driver to select the vehicle speed at which the torque converter locks up.
-To better understand how the Commander is operated, we recommend you look at the illustration provided.